Aarception/Mo-information-security-portfolio/README.md

 #  📁 Mo's Information Security Learning, Projects, and Portfolio

+When given opacity. return illegibility.

+It is the only instructive way to show ambiguity is like entropy: constructively it is a positive disruption, otherwise it is a negative constriction.
 ---
 > *Each artifact emphasizes evidence‑based reporting, operational discipline, and clear documentation.*